Remote Quality Bookkeeping Gives 3 Vital Tips To Keep Your Business Afloat During COVID-19

 In a recent one-to-one interview, the Founder and CEO of RQB, Mark Kilduff highlighted the recent COVID-19 situation and explained how to gain clarity in times of fear and uncertainty.
 In the same interview, Mark stated his intentions for the future.
 His primary goal for the next 12 months, he states, will be to adapt to this new environment post COVID-19 which is why he has written:

 THREE TIPS ON HOW TO KEEP YOUR BUSINESS THRIVING DURING COVID-19:

 If you own a small business right now that means that you operate with an entrepreneurial mindset.
 No matter how scary things may get during this pandemic, you are already at an advantage because you are a problem solver by nature.
 The true test of an entrepreneur is not how much money they make, it is how well they adapt to change.
 Right now there are some huge challenges for small businesses around the country but if you are willing to adapt your business model and change some of your habits, you may find yourself staying afloat or even coming out ahead when the economy gets back to normal.
 So, here are 3 tips to keep your business thriving during COVID-19.

 1. Analyze your costs

 Where are you spending money and why?
 Is some of this spending avoidable?
 Some businesses find it inevitable that they need to layoff staff, but this is dangerous.
 Not only will that further damage the economy by contributing to unemployment, but your business will suffer as well because your staff are who service your customers and bring in the revenue.
-Ask yourself if these layoffs are necessary, or can you reduce overhead somewhere else, for example, switching to an outsourced bookkeeping service.
+Ask yourself if these layoffs are necessary, or can you reduce overhead somewhere else, for example, switching to an remote bookkeeping service.
 Then, think about reducing any excess; marketing, rent, etc. without affecting quality.
 Be efficient!

 2. Adapt to current market trends